 There are many places you can go ahead to execute this but we’ll start with the big ones.
 Start on your own website and blog.
 Create relevant posts for your target audience and stick to a regular schedule.

 These posts should be easy to share and ultimately lead your readers to sign up so you can collect their email information.
 Try posting videos on YouTube, and audios on podcast distributors.

-Or you can break your articles into pieces and rewrite for Linkedin, Quora, Medium and other sites where you can post written content.
+Or you can break your articles into pieces and rewrite them for Linkedin, Quora, Medium, and other sites where you can post written content.

 Most importantly, share your business and brand on social media!
 This is indefinitely a powerful way for you to reach your prospects and customers.
 If you’re not speaking directly to them through social platforms like Facebook, Twitter, Instagram, and Pinterest, you’re missing out!

 Don’t just stop there!
 Email your audience, and post on relevant groups and forums.
 You should scream your voice from the rooftops so people can hear about what you’ve got to say.

 For those of them who arrive on your main blog content, it should be easier for them to share.
 Don’t forget to include social media buttons that are visible and clickable or ask people outright to ‘share this post.’